rkireev/vk-common-groups/README.md

 For example, if we consider a public with data science topics, then we check if in the top n there are other publics with the same topic.
 Kind of hypotheses checking.

-Example of its work can be found in jupyter notebook file.
+Example of its work can be found in the jupyter notebook file.